 I ended up going back to business school, and finding a job with a real estate development firm.
 After spending a little bit of time there, I realized that what I really wanted to do was own property for myself.
 And I saw brokerage as the best way to generate enough cash flow to do this.

 After a few months of networking, I landed a job at a multi-family brokerage as a sort of apprentice to the established brokers.

 Q: Great.
-And just to clarify for those who aren’t familiar with the field, what exactly do you do as a commercial real estate broker?
+And just to clarify, what exactly do you do as a CRE broker?